baidu/bfe-book/en_us/implementation/process_model/process_model.md

 Due to the complexity of the forwarding process and the characteristics of rapid iterative development, potential PANIC problems are difficult to be completely discovered through offline testing.
 However, when PANIC is triggered in some cases, it will have a very serious impact on the stability of the forwarding cluster, for example, triggered by a specific type of request (Query of Death).

-Therefore, all network related coroutines of BFE use the built-in PANIC recovery mechanism of Go language to avoid large-scale PANIC exit of BFE forwarding instances due to unknown bugs during connection/request processing.
+Therefore, all network related Goroutines of BFE use the built-in PANIC recovery mechanism of Go language to avoid large-scale PANIC exit of BFE forwarding instances due to unknown bugs during connection/request processing.

 ```go
 // bfe_server/http_conn.go:serve()